 Fentanyl functions in a manner similar to most opioids: by attaching to opioid receptors in the brain when smoked, eaten, injected or snorted.
 These are the same receptors that endorphins bond to in times of pleasure or excitement or to control pain.
 This is what makes opioids effective as pain medications in a clinical setting.
 These effects are why drugs like fentanyl cause a rush of pleasurable feelings, which creates an intoxicating sensation that results in continued use.

-However, with increased use, the body builds up a tolerance to these feelings.
+However, with increased use, the body builds up a tolerance and physical dependence to these feelings.
 When this occurs, a small dose isn’t enough to maintain the desirable feelings that came with the original experience, driving users to take more fentanyl to achieve the same response.
 In addition, normal things that used to bring joy in life, such as spending time with friends or reading a good book, feel muted and less impactful as a result.
-This is often the beginning stage of addiction and leads to a downward spiral of fentanyl abuse.
+This is often the beginning stage of substance use disorder and leads to a downward spiral of fentanyl abuse.

 It’s important to note that no amount of fentanyl is safe for long-term use.
-Even when fentanyl, or other opioids like morphine, is prescribed by doctors to treat severe pain following a procedure, it can lead to addiction if not used responsibly.
-If opiates are prescribed for managing pain after medical care, take the medication only as long as advised by a physician in order to address pain, and then wean off the drug as soon as possible with the help of a medical professional or fentanyl rehab program.
+Even when fentanyl, or other opioids like morphine, is prescribed by doctors to treat severe pain following a procedure, it can lead to substance use disorder if not used responsibly.
+If opiates are prescribed for managing pain after medical care, take the medication only as long as advised in the prescription form in order to address chronic pain, and then wean off the drug as soon as possible with the help of medical professionals or fentanyl addiction treatment programs.

 With the prevalence of fentanyl in recreational drugs of all kinds, it’s important to be able to recognize the signs and symptoms of fentanyl addiction, both in yourself and in those you love.
-Some of the common signs of opioid abuse include:
+Some of the common fentanyl’s effects include:

 Any combination of these warning signs should be seen as a need for fentanyl addiction treatment.
 It may be hard to convince an active user to seek help, but due to the extreme dangers of fentanyl and similar opioids, drug abuse treatment often can’t wait.
 Encouraging a fentanyl user to confront their drug abuse is one of the most important steps in promoting sobriety.